 - I am Board Certified in Cognitive and Behavioral Psychology, and one of only 2 psychologists in Indiana board certified in CBT.

-- I am a Certified Cognitive Therapist, and I am the only certified cognitive therapist in Indiana.
+- I am a Certified Cognitive Therapist, and one of only 2 certified cognitive therapists in Indiana.

-- I am a graduate of the OCD-specific CBT training from the Behavior Therapy Training Institute, and I am the only graduate of this program in Indiana.
+- I am a graduate of the OCD-specific CBT training from the Behavior Therapy Training Institute, and the only graduate of the adult-focused BTTI training in Indiana.

 - I was personally trained by the person who developed Cognitive Therapy, Dr. Aaron T. Beck, at The University of Pennsylvania where I did a post-doctoral fellowship under his direction.